aboglin/aboglin.github.io/README.md

 ## Ruby Version Compatibility

-This project is configured to run with Ruby 3.1.6 for compatibility with the required version of the github-pages gem (~> 228).
-If your system’s default Ruby is 3.3.6 (or another version) you may encounter issues.
-To ensure you’re using the correct Ruby version:
+This project is configured to run with Ruby 3.3.6:

-• If you are using rbenv, run: rbenv local 3.1.6
+• If you are using rbenv, run: rbenv install

-• Make sure your system has Ruby 3.1.6 installed.
+• Make sure your system has Ruby 3.3.6 installed.
 (If the installation via rbenv times out, consider updating your ruby-build plugin with: brew update && brew upgrade ruby-build or check your network connection.)